Extendicare Inc. (TSE:EXE) Declares Monthly Dividend of $0.04

 Extendicare Inc. (TSE:EXE) announced a monthly dividend on Thursday, April 29th, TickerTech reports.
-Stockholders of record on Monday, May 17th will be given a dividend of 0.04 per share on Monday, May 17th.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 6.31%.
-The ex-dividend date is Thursday, April 29th.
+Investors of record on Monday, May 17th will be paid a dividend of 0.04 per share on Monday, May 17th.
+This represents a $0.48 dividend on an annualized basis and a yield of 6.31%.
+The ex-dividend date of this dividend is Thursday, April 29th.

-Extendicare (TSE:EXE) last announced its earnings results on Thursday, February 25th.
+Extendicare (TSE:EXE) last announced its quarterly earnings data on Thursday, February 25th.
 The company reported C$0.17 earnings per share (EPS) for the quarter.
-The firm had revenue of C$307.74 million during the quarter.
-As a group, equities research analysts predict that Extendicare will post 0.36 EPS for the current year.
+The business had revenue of C$307.74 million during the quarter.
+Equities research analysts predict that Extendicare will post 0.36 EPS for the current fiscal year.

 Extendicare Company Profile